ntomen/ROI_crop/README.md

 ### background opacity
 By default `ROI_crop.py` maps the pixels outside of the ROI ('background') to a white color ([255,255,255] in RGB space).
 Similarly, the red contours, both inside and surrounding the ROI, will be set to white.

 Therefore, by default the background is kept opaque.
-If instead it is desirable to set the the background and the red annotation pixels to transparent (by setting alpha=0), rather than setting their color to white, the option --bg_opacity can be set to False.
+If instead it is desirable to set the the background and the red annotation pixels to transparent (by setting alpha=0), rather than setting their color to white, the option `--bg_opacity` can be set to `False`.

     python ROI_crop.py --bg_opacity=False

 Default value: `True`.
-Note: When set to False, the script will save the tif files in RGBA format (bit depth 32), instead of RGB (bit depth 24).')
+Note: When set to `False`, the script will save the tif files in RGBA format (bit depth 32), instead of RGB (bit depth 24).')

 Cropped ROI 1 on transparent background |  Cropped ROI 2 onto transparent background|  How ROI 1 looks on non-white background
 :----------------------------:|:-----------------------------:|:----: